MicrosoftDocs/minecraft-creator/creator/Documents/AddCustomItems.md

 After you have edited and saved all of the files, you should be able to dye your custom chestplate in a cauldron full of dye and it will look like this:

 ![Image of a dyable chestplate that has been dyed blue.](Media/AddCustomItems/dyeable_dyed_chestplate.png)

+To learn more about the dyeable item component, take a look at the [`minecraft:dyeable` reference page](/creator/Reference/Content/ItemReference/Examples/ItemComponents/minecraft_dyeable.md).

 ## Next Steps